-This video shot by the Grand Studios in 2016 replaces our older one which is still available on archive.
+This video shot by the Grand Studios in 2016 replaces our older one which is still available at the bottom of this page.

 We dropped in to The Grand Studios in Clitheroe, Lancashire (UK) recently and didn't expect a recording studio in rural Lancashire to be quite so posh and magnificent.
 It's a bit like something that you'd find in a very expensive part of London.
 Actually, Clitheroe is a wonderful town with loads of history and is a surprising expensive part of the UK to live but to record, it's very affordable!

 The building is in the centre of town in a converted cinema and obviously a lot of money has been spent turning it in to a modern recording studio with SSL AWS 900 console and rather nice PMC monitors plus it's also a live venue where bands can perform and have their gigs recorded.
 The performance space can also be used as another large live area to track in and adds hugely to the versatility of the studio.
 Tie lines are running throughout the building so there are no limitations on finding a space that sounds right for your instrument.

 The recording spaces are very good offering plenty of acoustic variety and isolation and the control room is rather spacious and can easily hold a band for playbacks and hanging out without getting under the feet of the engineer.
 The monitoring is excellent and the microphone selection on offer is good.

 We met up with house engineers Simon Stride and Tom Peters and pointed the camera at them asking about the studios, the kinds of bands that work at The Grand and why they've become so popular, many of the bookings are repeat.
 The thing that is most obvious is the passion for recording music and making great sounding records at The Grand.
 The team is very friendly and where else outside of a £1,000 a day studio do you get a swanky bar and stage as part of the package?